Hands (Jewel song): Critical reception

 Chuck Taylor of Billboard noted how Jewel's lyrics were "less girlish" and "creamier and more robust" than her debut efforts on "Hands" and called the track "one hell of a new single".
 Music Week named it the "Single of the Week" on their October 24, 1998, issue, describing the song as "delicious" and its chorus as "moving".
 Conversely, AllMusic reviewer Stephen Thomas Erlewine referred to the song's lyrics as "startlingly naive".

 Chart performance

-"Hands" debuted on the US Billboard Hot 100 chart at number 24 on December 5, 1998, the same week that Billboard changed its chart rules to finally allow songs to chart even if they were not released as a physical single.
+"Hands" debuted on the US Billboard Hot 100 chart at number 24 on December 5, 1998, the same week that Billboard changed its chart rules to finally allow songs to chart even if they were not released as a commercial single.
 The song spent 16 weeks on the chart, peaking at number six on January 23, 1999.

 Music video

 The music video for "Hands", directed by Nick Brandt, was filmed at the Promenade apartment complex in West Covina, California on October 11 and 12, 1998.
 It begins with Jewel driving along on a rainy night when she comes across emergency workers responding to a collapsed apartment building.
 She gets out of her car and stands with the crowd looking at the rubble and notices other onlookers walking away in horror and hopelessness.
 She follows others into the rubble and helps dig through the rubble for survivors, finding a man, alive, under the rubble and later three young children trapped inside a room.
 Throughout the whole video, she remains calm and collected, full of hope, as chaos ensues around her.